-Existing Land Use -- For purposes of this report, existing land cover was used as a proxy for existing land use.
-This was done to achieve consistency in describing existing land uses in the various municipalities participating in the Marathon County comprehensive planning effort.
-Table 4-1 describes the various land use cover categories and Figure 4-1 illustrates the existing land cover.
+Existing Land Use - For purposes of this report, existing land cover was used to represent existing land use.
+Table 4-1 describes the various land use categories and Figure 4-1 illustrates the existing land use.
 Note, the acreage and percentage of land shown on Table 4-1 were determined from aerial photos and are not intended to be accurate to the parcel level.